Updated: Mar 11

 What specifically is going on in fat cells that causes problems?

 First, fall cell metabolism tends to produce toxic “free radicals.”
 These molecules cause inflammatory damage to the cells lining your blood vessels.
 These microinflammatory injuries are “repaired” by cholesterol molecules which leads to the formation of cholesterol plaques in the walls of the arteries, i.e. “hardening of the arteries.”
 The blood vessels eventually are so thickened that they cannot dilate adequately enough to allow increased bloodflow when needed.
 This may lead to heart attack, stroke, or ED.
-In fact, the latter may be the first warning sign of a possible heart attack or stroke.
+In fact, ED may be the first warning sign of a possible heart attack or stroke.
 This inflammatory damage also results in a decreased ability of the cells to release nitric oxide which causes the blood vessels to dilate.

 The second problem with being overweight is that fat cells reduce testosterone blood levels.
 How does this happen?
 Fat cells, especially those in the abdomen (“spare tire”) contain an enzyme called aromatase.
 This little mischief-maker converts testosterone to estradiol-the major female hormone.
 A guy needs a little estradiol.
 It helps with his libido among other things.
 But too much estradiol causes more fat to be deposited in the belly with more aromatase to convert more testosterone to estradiol which leads to more belly fat, and so on.
 You get the picture and you get “man boobs.”